TobiasLoader/raeda/README.md

 The front-end writes to the smart contracts through the MetaMask wallet, which also acts as a provider.

 Technical Details
 -----------------

-*Let us remember the workers who make it all possible,*

-*From the manufacturers to the transporters, they are capable,*

-*Their hard work and dedication are the heart of the chain,*

-*Without them, the journey would be in vain.*

 ### L2 Solution